 - 2 teaspoons agave syrup

 - Heat a comal or cast iron skillet to medium heat.
 Toast the chiles on both sides, a few at a time, making sure they do not burn.
-Toast the peppercorns and the clove if you are using it.
+Toast the peppercorns and the cloves (if using); set aside.
 Soak the chiles in water until softened, about 30 minutes.

-- Drain the chiles, discarding the water, and put the chiles and all of the other ingredients into a blender and blend until smooth.
+- Drain the chiles, discarding the water, and transfer the chiles to a blender.
+Add the peppercorns, cloves (if using), garlic, vinegar, salt, agave, cumin, and 2/3 cup water and blend until smooth.
+Add more water if needed.
 If you are not using a Vitamix-like blender, you may want to strain the paste for a smooth texture.
 Store in the refrigerator for up to two weeks, or longer in the freezer.